Which hybrid stacks up to your high standards? Will it be the Alexander or the DreamCloud Premier?

 This product is a foam and coil hybrid that is compressed, boxed, and shipped to your home.

-The cover is a polyester and cotton blend with Thermic Phase Change Cooling technology and Gel-Infused Memory materials quilted into it to help your body regulate its own temperature all year long.
-The total height of this mattress is 13 inches.
+The cover uses Thermic Phase Change Cooling technology and Gel-Infused Memory materials quilted into it to help your body regulate its own temperature all year long.
+The total height of this mattress is 14 inches.

-- The second layer contains a SmartFlow Support Foam at 1 inch thick.
+- The second layer contains a 1-inch SmartFlow Support Foam.
 This layer should act as a transition between the comfort levels and the support coils below.
-Its aerated nature should promote airflow.

 Comparing Firmness (Support & Feel)

-The Signature Hybrid may present a slower response time than the DreamCloud, but deeper materials respond faster than the comfort layers above.
+The Signature Hybrid may present a slower response time than the DreamCloud Premier, but deeper materials respond faster than the comfort layers above.
 This should help both products appeal to combination sleepers, though memory foam can be a struggle for folks with mobility concerns.

-The immediate difference in feel may lie in the covers, where Alexander should feel cool to the touch, and the DreamCloud’s EuroTop should feel plush and luxurious.
+The immediate difference in feel may lie in the covers, where Alexander should feel cool to the touch, and the DreamCloud Premier’s EuroTop should feel plush and luxurious.

 Comparing Sinkage and Bounce